LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 1.18.0
+*Released*: 1 February 2021
+* Addition of AssayDesignDeleteModal, AssaysHeatmap and AssayTypeSummary
+* Updates for app version of AssayPicker

 ### version 1.17.2
 *Released*: 29 January 2021
 * Fix default grid cell rendered so it displays values that are 0.